dalong0514/readnotes/20190201读书笔记/2019117Practical-Common-LispR01.md

 ### 3.9 Wrapping Up

 Now, an interesting thing has happened.
 You removed duplication and made the code more efficient and more general at the same time.
 That's often the way it goes with a well-chosen macro.
-This makes sense because a macro is just another mechanism for creating abstractions--abstraction at the syntactic level, and abstractions are by definition more concise ways of expressing underlying generalities.
+This makes sense because a macro is just another mechanism for creating abstractions -- abstraction at the syntactic level, and abstractions are by definition more concise ways of expressing underlying generalities.
 Now the only code in the mini-database that's specific to CDs and the fields in them is in the make-cd, prompt-for-cd, and add-cd functions.
 In fact, our new where macro would work with any plist-based database.

 However, this is still far from being a complete database.
 You can probably think of plenty of features to add, such as supporting multiple tables or more elaborate queries.
 In Chapter 27 we'll build an MP3 database that incorporates some of those features.